AdobeDocs/workfront.en/help/reports-and-dashboards/reports/text-mode/text-mode-syntax-overview.md

 ## Considerations about text mode syntax

-* You must understand the `Adobe Workfront` syntax before you can start building reporting elements in text mode.
-The `Workfront` syntax for text mode is unique to this application and it has unique characteristics that you must be familiar with.
+* You must understand the Adobe Workfront syntax before you can start building reporting elements in text mode.
+The Workfront syntax for text mode is unique to this application and it has unique characteristics that you must be familiar with.
 * Before you start using text mode in your reports, we strongly recommend that you take our classes on advanced reporting, to gain a deeper understanding of our text mode language.
-For training materials on reporting see [ `Workfront` Reports and Dashboards Learning Paths](https://one.workfront.com/s/learningpath2/workfront-reporting-20Y0z000000blhLEAQ).
+For training materials on reporting see [Workfront Reports and Dashboards Learning Paths](https://one.workfront.com/s/learningpath2/workfront-reporting-20Y0z000000blhLEAQ).
 * You can customize views, filters, and groupings using the standard mode interface.
 However, you can build Custom&nbsp;Prompts only using text mode.

 ## Common guidelines for building reporting elements in text mode

 The following are common guidelines when building any reporting or list element in text mode:

-* Always use camel case when referencing objects or attributes in the `Workfront` database.
+* Always use camel case when referencing objects or attributes in the Workfront database.
-* Keep in mind the hierarchy of objects in `Workfront`.
+* Keep in mind the hierarchy of objects in Workfront.
 The following differences exist between views, filters and groupings:

   * You can display an object that is three objects away from the report or list object in a view.
   * You cannot reference objects that are more than 2 objects away from the main object in a grouping, filter, or custom prompt.